-Each matter referred to herein for approval by the Shareholders requires a majority of the votes cast by Shareholders in respect of such matter at the Meeting.
+Each matter referred to herein for approval by the Shareholders requires a majority of the votes cast by Shareholders, in person or by proxy, in respect of such matter at the Meeting.

 The Board has approved the contents of this Information Circular and the sending of the Information Circular to the Shareholders.